 What I do is sometimes called wedding photojournalism, and sometimes reportage or documentary wedding photography.
 It's all the same thing, though.
 By letting your day naturally unfold around me I'm able to capture all the amazing moments and interactions between you, your friends and family.
 Candid moments, tiny details you've planned for months, atmosphere, love, laughter and tears.
 All that makes your wedding truly yours.
 I want my photos to remind you of all the fun you had on your wedding day.

 A look through my portfolio or weddings featured on my blog should give you a better idea of my approach and style.
-You can take a look at my FAQ page and please do get in touch if you'd like to find out more.
+Check my FAQ page for some most common questions and please do get in touch if you'd like to find out more.

 The only time you will spend away from your guests is when we do the couple portraits.
 They usually take place over 2 time slots, no more than 15-20 minutes long.
 I shoot them in a very relaxed and informal way with minimal or no posing (I might suggest you where to go or stand but that's as far as I go).
 I want to capture the real connection between my couples so telling someone where to position her or his arm, or how to hold each other feels raher contradictory.
 All I would ask of you is that we go for a wander so you can relax and be with each other.